jsunn-y/CARE/README.md

 ## CREEP
 ![image](figs/CREEP.png)
 We also introduce Contrastive Reaction-EnzymE Pretraining (CREEP), which is one of the first models that can perform Task 2 by aligning representations from different modalities (reaction, protein, and optionally textual description).
 The model is found under `CREEP`, while example usage is found under `task2_baselines/CREEP`.
+CREEP involved finetuning pretrained language models, some of which can be downloaded from hugging face and are also compiled (here)[link].

 #### CREEP installation
 For CREEP model training and inference